-46 Stat date of PoA is defined as the date when notification on Prior Consideration was sent to the UNFCCC Secretariat.
+&lt;sup>46 Stat date of PoA is defined as the date when notification on Prior Consideration was sent to the UNFCCC Secretariat.

 16 f.
 The conditions that ensure that CPAs meet the requirements pertaining to the demonstration of additionality as specified in Section A above; In line with paragraph 11 of the Methodological tool: Demonstration of additionality of small-scale project activities Version 10.0, documentation of barrier is not required for the positive list of technologies and project activity types that are defined as automatically additional for project sizes up to and including the small-scale CDM thresholds (e.g. installed capacity up to 15 MW).
 Distribution of cook stoves to households/ communities/SMEs form part of the positive list in accordance with para.
-11(c) which states that: "Project activities solely composed of isolated units where the users of the technology/measure are households or communities or Small and Medium Enterprises (SMEs) and where the size of each unit As documented in section A.5 of the specific CPA- DD, the CPA is implemented in: Households Communities SMEs As evidenced by the technical specification of the cook stoves, and the cumulative number of units distributed under the CPA as explained on the threshold calculation in the emission reduction spread sheet, the cook stove units: Have a cumulative capacity not exceeding 45 MWth Have a capacity of less than 5% of the small scale thresh hold.
-16 g.
-The PoA-specific requirements stipulated by the CME including any conditions related to undertaking local stakeholder consultations and thresholds" The PoA shall undergo Local Stakeholder Consultations and Environmental Impact Assessment where required: As evidenced by the CDM PoA-DD, CDM CPA-DD and the LSC report, a Local Stakeholder Consultation is undertaken at: analysis; PoA level CPA level As evidenced by host country regulations, the Host Country requires the EIA?
-Yes No 16 h.
-Conditions to provide an If the CPA has not received Carried out an EIA?
+11(c) which states that: "Project activities solely composed of isolated units where the users of the technology/measure are households or communities or Small and Medium Enterprises (SMEs) and where the size of each unit is no larger than 5% of the A.5 of the specific CPA- DD, the CPA is implemented in: Households Communities SMEs As evidenced by the technical specification of the cook stoves, and the cumulative number of units distributed under the CPA as explained on the threshold calculation in the emission reduction spread sheet, the cook 16 g.
+The PoA-specific requirements stipulated by the CME including any conditions related to undertaking local stakeholder consultations and small-scaleCDMthresholds"The PoA shall undergoLocalStakeholderConsultationsandEnvironmentalImpactAssessmentwhererequired: As evidenced by the CDM PoA-DD, CDM CPA-DD and the LSC report, a Local Stakeholder Consultation is undertaken at: environmental impact analysis; PoA level CPA level As evidenced by host country regulations, the Host Country requires the EIA?
+16 h.
+Conditions to provide an If the CPA has not received If Yes, has the CPA carried out an EIA?
+1011. ounditions to provide all The CPA shall prove